 How to transform a new-built flat into a very personal space

-The couple loved the views and location.
+The couple loved the views and central location.
 But they did not feel at home.
 They asked for our help to infuse their new home with “life and warmth”.

 Our interior project introduced new materials and colours.
 They balance the building's high-tech details and complement the clients’ art.
 They also frame the spectacular views.